DS3Lab/LambdaML/README.md

 ## Dependencies
 - awscli (version 1)
+- botocore
 - boto3
 - numpy
 - torch=1.0.1
+- thrift
+- redis
+- grpcio

 ## Environment setup

 - Create a Lambda layer with PyTorch 1.0.1.
 - Compress the whole project and upload to Lambda.
+- Create a VPC and a security group in AWS.

 ## Programming Interface